openeggbert/sb2-decomp/README.md

 ## Future Suggestions

  - Migrate from DirectX 3 to SDL 3
- - Transition from Visual Studio 2017 to a more modern IDE
- - Make the project multiplatform, targeting Android and web browsers as well
+ - Make the game multiplatform, targeting Android and web browsers as well

 ## Development
  Some demangled symbol names are taken from the 2013 Windows Phone version of Speedy Blupi, which we inspected using ILSpy.
 Big thanks to Ч.У.Ш on the 4PDA forum for archiving this obscure version of the game!!!